theforeman/foreman_fog_proxmox/.github/compute_resource.md

 You create a proxmox compute resource and set:

 * the API REST URL, e.g: http://[host]:8006/api2/json
-* user with sufficient privilegies to create vm with his realm, e.g: root@pam.
+* username with sufficient privilegies to create vm within his realm, e.g: root@pam.
 Don't forget the @!

+Then you can choose between two authentication modes:

+Access ticket (Default):

 * user password

+Or user token:

+* user token id with sufficient privilegies to create vm within his realm
+* user token value

-* if ssl_verify_peer, copy and paste the two cluster certificates: root and pve
+You can add SSL certificates too: check `SSL verify peer` and copy and paste the two cluster certificates: root and pve

 Test if connection works, then save it.